HealthSamurai/documentation/getting-started/installation/README.md

 # Configure Aidbox and Multibox

 [Aidbox](https://hub.docker.com/r/healthsamurai/aidboxone) is a full-featured single instance of the Aidbox FHIR server.
-If you are interested in multi-tenant Aidbox, consider using [Multibox ](https://docs.aidbox.app/getting-started/installation/use-devbox-aidbox)distribution.
+If you are interested in multi-tenant Aidbox, consider using [Multibox](../versioning-and-release-notes)distribution.

 All distributions can be used both on [healthsamurai/aidboxdb](https://hub.docker.com/r/healthsamurai/aidboxdb) PostgreSQL distribution or managed PostgreSQLs.\
 \